n8daniels/RulesetMCP/GETTING_STARTED.md

 ```
 You: "I need to add user authentication"
 AI: [Calls summarize_rules_for_task]
-AI: "For authentication in ServicePRO:
+AI: "For authentication in your project:
-     - Use Supabase Auth SSR (@supabase/ssr)
+     - Use your configured auth provider
-     - Enable RLS on user tables
+     - Enable proper access controls
      - Never store passwords in plain text
      ..."
 ```